mementopayments/api/source/index.html.md

   -H "Authorization: Bearer wxKj3JV6ET1dXVou77675tMqC..."
 ```

-Get a list of all transactions, in and out, for all of the payment sources belonging to the user.
+Get a list of all transactions, in and out, for all of the funding sources belonging to the user.
 A transaction has a GatewayResponse object if the transaction was processed by a gateway.

 ### HTTP Request